 Note that when you select a group by location/department or if you select “list of locations” or list of departments” in the Workable widget, the location or department item respectively is not shown in the section .whr-info since it is already mentioned in the headline above it.

-2. List of locations & list of departments
+Editing the list of locations & the list of departments

 In these two cases, the embedded jobs are grouped and initially hidden.
 Only the list of locations or departments is shown.
 For each individual location or department, you get a header like this: